A penny for your vote!

 When it comes to creating political campaigns, the Swiss have a lot of practice as voters are called to the polls about four times a year.

 How much is a five cent coin worth?
 Not much.
-But a pile dumped onto parliament square added up to CHF400,000.
+But a pile dumped onto parliament square added up to CHF400,000 ($397,567).
 The publicity stunt was effective at raising awareness for a campaign to introduce a basic income in Switzerland.
 However the initiative failed miserably at the ballot box last year.

 It goes to show that raising awareness is one thing, convincing voters another.